nextcloud/documentation/user_manual/documents.rst

 If a user is not a local user (e.g accessing the file using public link), they will be shown as guest in the user list, automatically named Guest 1, Guest 2, and so on.
-Guests can change their nicknames at any time.
+Guests can change their nicknames at any time by clicking on their names or thumbnails in the user list.

 Delete a Document
 ~~~~~~~~~~~~~~~~~